jsdf/strictify/README.md

 # opts

-`exclude`: array of file extensions to exclude. defaults to `['json']` `newline`: boolean to append a newline after "use strict". defaults to `true`
+`exclude`: array of file extensions to exclude. defaults to `['json']` `newline`: boolean to append a newline after "use strict". defaults to `false`

 # install